jamaltheatlantean/AUTO-RAFFLE/README.md

   Go to [goerli](https://goerlifaucet.com/)

-  Or for quicker testing on an IDE copy, paste, and hit the compile on [Remix](https://Remix.ethereum.org)
+  Or for quicker interaction on an IDE copy, paste, and hit the compile on [Remix](https://Remix.ethereum.org)

   ## ACKNOWLEDGEMENTS
   Big thanks to PatrickCAlpha for his guidance.